• Skip to primary navigation

 Oreo bubble milk tea served in a large glass with a boba straw in it.
 Four Oreo cookies placed next to the glass.

-This oreo bubble tea was inspired by my chocolate boba recipe, as well as my love for anything cookies and cream related.
+This Oreo bubble tea was inspired by my chocolate boba recipe, as well as my love for anything cookies and cream related.

-It tastes like an oreo milkshake with chewy tapioca pearls at the bottom.
+It tastes like an Oreo milkshake with chewy tapioca pearls at the bottom.

 If you are a cookie lover like me, you need to try this drool-worthy recipe!
 And may I suggest you serve it with a double chocolate chip cookie for even more indulgence?